 Building on our experience in neglected and infectious diseases, Novartis also implements programs to expand access to medicines for chronic diseases and, most recently, to address sickle cell disease in sub-Saharan Africa, starting in Ghana.

-About Chagas disease Chagas disease, also known as American trypanosomiasis, is a potentially life-threatening illness caused by the protozoan parasite Trypanosoma cruzi (T. cruzi), which is carried by the triatomine bug, commonly known as "the kissing bug".
+Chagas disease, also known as American trypanosomiasis, is a potentially life-threatening illness caused by the protozoan parasite Trypanosoma cruzi (T. cruzi), which is carried by the triatomine bug, commonly known as "the kissing bug".
 It is recognized by the World Health Organization as one of the world's 13 most neglected tropical diseases.
 It is estimated to affect approximately six million people globally and to cause approximately 12 000 deaths annually.
 The disease is endemic in 21 Latin American countries; however, due to population mobility, in the past decades, it has been increasingly detected in the United States, Canada, and many European and some Western Pacific countries.

 Chagas disease presents in an initial acute phase, where a high number of parasites circulate in the blood.
 In most cases, symptoms are absent or mild and nonspecific.
 During the chronic phase, the disease mainly affects the heart and digestive muscles, leading to cardiac disorders in up to 30% of patients and digestive, neurological or mixed alterations in up to 10% of patients.
 The infection can eventually lead to sudden death due to cardiac arrhythmias or progressive heart failure.